klaytn/klaytn-docs/docs/bapp/json-rpc/api-references/klay/filter.md

 ## klay_unsubscribe <a id="klay_unsubscribe"></a>

-Cancles subscription with a specific subscription id by using either RPC Pub/Sub over WebSockets or filters over HTTP.
+Cancels the subscription with a specific subscription id by using either RPC Pub/Sub over WebSockets or filters over HTTP.
 Only the connection that created a subscription can unsubscribe from it.

 **Parameters**